© 2023 CyberNews - Latest tech news,

 Remove a browser hijacker with TotalAV

-TotalAV gets rid of Bing redirect virus by performing a full system scan.
+TotalAV gets rid of the Bing redirect virus by performing a full system scan.
 It identifies the threat and either removes or quarantines it.
 Plus, with real-time protection you'll avoid infections in the future.

 cybernews® score

-What is a Bing redirect virus?
+What is a Bing redirect browser hijacker?

-Bing redirect virus is one of the many types of malware which is also known as a browser hijacker.
-It takes over Chrome, Firefox, Safari, Edge, and other browsers to perform unwanted changes, such as altering your default search engine.
+The Bing redirect is one of the many types of malware which is also known as a browser hijacker.
+It takes over Chrome, Firefox, Safari, Microsoft Edge, and other browsers to perform unwanted changes, such as altering your default search engine.
 As a result, you will be forced to make queries through a different search engine than the one you initially chose.

-NameBing redirect virus
+NameBing redirect browser hijacker

 Targeted devicesWindows, Mac, iOS, Android